Sanaipei Tande: 2016–present

 After a cameo on NTV's Auntie Boss! and a recurring role on Maisha Magic's Varshita, both produced by Eve D'Souza's Moon Beam Productions, Sanaipei landed a starring role as the eponymous character in Rashid Abdalla's Aziza, a Swahili soap opera set in Mombasa.
-She continued her music career with a feature in Mombasa crooner Otile Brown's Chaguo La Moyo, which holds the record of most-watched Kenyan video on YouTube with over 30 million views.
+She continued her music career with a feature in Mombasa crooner Otile Brown's Chaguo La Moyo.
 In 2020, they released their second collaboration, the hit single Aiyana.

 On 5 March 2020, Sanaipei hosted her final karaoke at The Grove on Riverside and hung up her karaoke boots.
 She went on to release Mdaka Mdakiwa, Kunitema, and Yako.
 She also featured in Nadia Mukami's Wangu single off her African Popstar EP.
 The music video garnered 4 million views in its first week on YouTube and was dubbed the biggest Kenyan collaboration of the year.
 In October 2021, Sanaipei released her 6-track debut EP, Nabo, with features from Nyashinski and Khaligraph Jones.
 Since 2020, Sanaipei has starred as Nana Tandala on Kina, a Kenyan adaptation of the South African television series The River, which airs on Maisha Magic Plus.
+In 2025, she starred in a Showmax Original The Chocolate Empire as Margaret Nuru and a Netflix Original Kash Money.